-3 hours-Must be a registered nurse.
-To be taken first term of program.
-Skills and techniques of interviewing and obtaining a health history. and medication knowledge for varying populations will be assessed.
+3 hours--Skills and techniques of interviewing and obtaining health history and medication knowledge for varying populations will be assessed.
 Physical assessment techniques, clinical reasoning, and documenting with informatics will be emphasized.
-Asynchronous online delivery of course work may include but is not limited to; assignments, discussions, APA format portfolio papers, and computer simulated labs.
+Asynchronous online delivery of course work may include but is not limited to: assignments, discussions, APAformat portfolio papers, and computer simulated labs.
+(This course should be taken the 1st term of the Nursing Program.)